ekedonald/Shell-Scripting/README.md

 ## Working With Numbers and Calculations
 This script defines two variables *num1* and *num2* with numeric values, performs basic arithmetic operations *(addition, subtraction, multiplication, division and modulus)* and displays the results.
 It also performs more complex calculations such as raising *num1* to the power of 2 and calculating the square root of *num2* and displays those results as well.

-Lets proceed by following the steps below:
+Let's proceed by following the steps below:

 ### Step 1
 On your terminal, create a file named `calculations.sh` using the command below: